Table of Contents

 Resuming from a checkpoint:

 results.jsonl and metadata.json.
-With --resume and no path, verifiers scans the environment/model output directory and picks the most recent incomplete run matching env_id, model, and rollouts_per_example where saved num_examples is less than or equal to the current run.
+With --resume and no path, verifiers scans the environment/model output directory and picks the most recent incomplete run matching env_id, model, rollouts_per_example, shuffle, and shuffle_seed where saved num_examples is less than or equal to the current run.
 When resuming:

 - Existing completed rollouts are loaded from the checkpoint